Legal Options for Asbestos Victims

 - Filing a lawsuit against the negligent party for personal injury

-- Filing a wrongful death lawsuit on behalf of the deceased victim
+- Filing a wrongful death lawsuit on behalf of a deceased victim

 - Being awarded compensation through a trial verdict

-By working with an experienced mesothelioma lawyer, you can determine which legal option is right for you.
+By working with an experienced mesothelioma lawyer, you can determine which legal option is best for you.
 The best course of action is based on many factors, including the amount of money you can realistically receive and the amount of time it will take to receive the money.
-To make this legal decision, it’s vital to work a mesothelioma lawyer you can trust.

-Many victims of mesothelioma choose to pursue compensation by filing a claim through asbestos trust funds.
+Many victims of mesothelioma can pursue compensation by filing a claim through an asbestos trust fund.
 Which asbestos trust fund you file against depends on which of the asbestos manufacturers’ products you encountered during your work history.
-In some cases, mesothelioma victims may be eligible for compensation from multiple trusts.

 Some of the highest asbestos bankruptcy trust funds come from the following companies: